sachika13125/art-quest/README.md

 "Tailwind" is used as a CSS library here.

-"Open Trivia Database", one of the public API, is used to make questions and ansewers in this project.
+"Open Trivia Database" and "the Trivia API", one of the public API, are used to make questions and ansewers in this project.

 Created by <Sachika>